 After sumptuous lunch made my mother, I would go to sleep for a few hours.
 I haven’t had that type of sleep after I lost my childhood.

 After getting up, I would go to my friend to play video games on Atari that was a popular video game console in those days.
 I remember playing Mario, Pacman, and Contra that were my favorite games.

-The quality was not that great but it was so much fun.
+The quality wasn’t that great but it was so much fun.
 I and my friend became best friends after playing here video games together.

 After eating the snacks, I went outside to play outdoor games.
 We played many other outdoor games other than cricket.
 I loved them all!

-Just before dinner, I would play games on Nintendo that was a popular game console of those times.
-I had some personal games gifted to me by my father and uncle after they came back from their brief stint in some foreign country.
+Just before dinner, I’d play games on Nintendo that was a popular game console of those times.
+I’d some personal games gifted to me by my father and uncle after they came back from their brief stint in some foreign country.

 Remember the rent?

 Whatever I wrote might seem to ancient to some from the younger generation but it was a daily routine for most of the children back then; at least in India.
 I don’t know how children in foreign countries spent their summer vacation.
 It would be so nice to read the experiences.